fraenki/puppet-opnsense/README.md

 * opnsense_user: a provider to manage OPNsense users
 * opnsense_group: a provider to manage OPNsense groups
-* package: a provider to manage native OPNsense packages
 * opnsense_version: facts to gather OPNsense version information

 Of course, it would be desirable to have a provider for cronjobs too.
 Contributions are welcome! :-)